 Store-bought furniture polish can contain any number of harmful chemicals.
-Even worse, if they’re in an aerosol can, you have to worry about dangerous volatile organic compounds (VOCs) and highly flammable propellants.
+Even worse, if it’s in an aerosol can, you have to worry about dangerous volatile organic compounds (VOCs) and highly flammable propellants.

-Instead, this homemade furniture polish recipe uses just a few natural ingredients and will leave your furniture with a beautiful glow.
+Instead, this homemade furniture polish recipe uses just a few natural ingredients that will leave your furniture with a beautiful glow.

 Ingredients for Homemade Furniture Polish